cisco/mindmeld/source/userguide/role_classifier.rst

 Evaluate classifier performance
 -------------------------------

 To evaluate the accuracy of your trained role classifier, you first need to create labeled test data, as described in the :ref:`Natural Language Processor <evaluate_nlp>` chapter.
-Once you have the test data files in the right place in your Workbench project, you can measure your model's performance using the :meth:`RoleClassifier.evaluate` method.
+Once you have the test data files in the right place in your MindMeld project, you can measure your model's performance using the :meth:`RoleClassifier.evaluate` method.

-Before you can evaluate the accuracy of your trained role classifier, you must first create labeled test data and place it in your Workbench project as described in the :ref:`Natural Language Processor <evaluate_nlp>` chapter.
+Before you can evaluate the accuracy of your trained role classifier, you must first create labeled test data and place it in your MindMeld project as described in the :ref:`Natural Language Processor <evaluate_nlp>` chapter.

 Then, when you are ready, use the :meth:`RoleClassifier.evaluate` method, which